The Digital Workplace in 2023: What Businesses Need to Know

 Employees may be using several different applications every day, which might mean switching between multiple browser tabs throughout the day.
 That’s an inefficient way to work.
-A digital workplace can integrate with those platforms, allowing employees to execute all of their work within one digital workspace.
+Digital workplace technology can integrate with those platforms, allowing employees to execute all of their work within one digital workspace.
 Better yet, you may not need all of those other single-purpose apps, once you have a digital workplace.

 Better talent recruitment and retention

-In the EY 2021 Work Reimagined Employee survey, more than 54% of employees surveyed around the world indicated that they would consider leaving their current job if the company did not offer some form of flexibility in terms of where and when they worked after the pandemic.
+In the EY 2021 Work Reimagined Employee Survey, more than 54% of employees surveyed globally said they would consider leaving their current job if the company did not offer some flexibility in terms of where and when they worked after the pandemic.

 Digital workplaces help organizations increase profitability in two main ways:

-- A digital workplace can replace multiple applications and subscriptions an organization is needlessly paying for.
+- Digital workplaces can replace multiple applications and subscriptions an organization is needlessly paying for.

-- A digital workplace improves knowledge access and sharing, which means employees spend less time searching for information, and more time performing their core responsibilities and driving real value for the organization.
+- Digital workplaces improve knowledge access and sharing, which means employees spend less time searching for information, and more time performing their core responsibilities and driving real value for the organization.

 A digital workplace platform can help you create a cohesive and engaging work environment, but you may be looking for those extra features that convince you it’s worth the investment.

-Consider the following when shopping for a digital workplace platform:
+Look for the following features when considering a digital workplace strategy:

 Some of the earliest intranet software offered only the most basic functionality, with a look and feel that was far from engaging.
 With the ability to customize the appearance of your digital workplace platform, you’re more likely to find employees are eager to use it.